 - IPv4 address space is poorly allocated, with only 14% of all available addresses in use.

 AVERAGE NUMBER OF IPv4 DEVICES ALREADY IN USE TODAY

-Smart Televisions, IP based security Cameras, Smart Wristwatches, Servers Etc. As the world of the internet grows wider, IPv6 addresses are created to accommodate the whole lot of the mentioned devices.
+Smart Televisions, IP based security Cameras, Smart Wristwatches, Servers Etc. As the world of the internet grows wider, IPv6 addresses are created to accommodate a whole lot of the mentioned devices.

 IPv6 INTERNET OVERVIEW

 IPv6 address is eight groups of hexadecimal digits separated by colons.
-Is a 128bits Hexadecimal numbers. it is considered the future IP address compared to the 1PV4 addresses which are 32bits Octet numbers commonly used in our present day Information and Communication Technology.
+It is 128bits Hexadecimal numbers. it is considered the future IP address compared to the 1PV4 addresses which are 32bits Octet numbers commonly used in our present-day Information and Communication Technology.